-A Consumer Product Safety Commission report revealed a number of factors that contribute to electrical fires in existing homes, including improper alterations, deterioration due to aging, and faulty products.
+A Consumer Product Safety Commission report revealed several factors that contribute to electrical fires in existing homes including improper alterations, deterioration due to aging and faulty products.
 These factors often cause arc faults, which are a leading cause of home fires.

 Installing & Testing AFCI's

 AFCI circuit breakers should be installed by a licensed electrician.
 They should be tested regularly after installation to make sure they are working properly and protecting the circuit.

 Why is it important to have an AFCI breaker installed in my home?

 An AFCI provides a higher level of protection than a standard circuit breaker by detecting and removing the hazardous arcing condition before it becomes a fire hazard.
 Hidden electrical fires can spread quickly, delaying detection by smoke alarms.

 A GFCI should be used in any area where water may meet electrical products.

 - • Put a ground fault circuit interrupter (GFCI) between your electric power source and your electric product.